DeeboyEdx/speech2input/README.md

     - **Computer!
 Do Things**<br>A catch-all card.
 Attempts to interpret any messages which didn't trigger a Push2Run card as a command.
     - **No matching phrases**<br>Same catch-all functionality as above card

-1. Change the path in the *Parameter* field to the directory of your choosing from step 3, where you've placed this project's files.
-In the provided cards, the path is `C:\Scripts\python\type\`.
+1. Change the path in the cards' *Parameter* field to the directory you chose in step 4, where you've placed this project's files.
 This can be done either in the p2r file before importing, or after importing within Push2Run's GUI.
+In the provided cards, the path is set to `C:\Scripts\python\type\`.
     <br><br>

     <details><summary><strong>Click here to see how to build your own cards.</strong></summary>